 - Access to specialist skills and support your business may need

-- Increase your knowledge and capabilities in digital and business transformation
+- Increase your knowledge and capabilities in climate and sustainability impact, digital and business transformation

 - Support to develop and implement practices that support robust wellbeing practices

-- Build peer relationships to boost recovery across the sector, by “peer relationships” we mean working with others who run community businesses and face the same issues a and problems as your own community business.
+- Build peer relationships to boost recovery across the sector (By peer relationships we mean working with others who run community businesses and face the same issues and problems as your own community business)

 - Address issues of social and economic exclusion faced by marginalised and minoritised communities in England

-- Access to unrestricted funds to bolster your capacity and resources during this programme.
+- Access to flexible funds to bolster your capacity and resources during this programme.

 What to expect